Lercher/podman-oracle-go/readme.md

 mainly that it doesn't require root rights for running containers.

-## Bringing an Oracle Instance Online Using Podman
+## Pulling an Oracle DBMS Using Podman

+### TL;DR

+* Get a docker hub account and login
+* Get an Oracle License for Development
+* Find and checkout the image at [Oracle Database Enterprise Edition](https://hub.docker.com/_/oracle-database-enterprise-edition?tab=description)
+* `sudo -i` as we need root rights here
+* as root login with podman on docker.io
+* and then `podman pull store/oracle/database-enterprise:12.2.0.1-slim` as root, finally.

+### In Detail
-1. First step is to get an account on the [Docker Hub](https://hub.docker.com/)

-Then you can pull the slim image, can't you?
+The first step is to get an account on the [Docker Hub](https://hub.docker.com/).
+Then we can pull the slim image, can't we?

 ````sh
 lercher@linux-pm81:~> podman login docker.io